wso2/micro-integrator/examples/getting-started/README.md

 ```
 curl --header "Content-Type: application/json" --request POST   --data '{"store": {"book": [{"author": "Nigel Rees","title": "Sayings of the Century"},{"author": "J. R. R. Tolkien","title": "The Lord of the Rings","isbn": "0-395-19395-8"}]}}' http://localhost:8290/forward
 ```
-Upon invocation you should be able to observe the following response
+Upon invocation, you should be able to observe the following response
  ```
 {
 	"orderDetails":{"store": {"book": [{"author": "Nigel Rees","title": "Sayings of the Century"},{"author": "J. R. R. Tolkien","title": "The Lord of the Rings","isbn": "0-395-19395-8"}]}},